-Chemistry with Augmented Reality
+Chemistry with AR

 Molecules, especially when they get big and complex, can be hard to imagine and visualize.
 Mostly in educational applications, apps could be used to display theoretic atom-structures in 3D, right next to the bunsen burner.

 Visualization is a major strength of augmented reality technology.
 AR app could visualize what a 2D worksheet just can’t get across.
 But a whole range industries could benefit from this as well.
 After all, they need visualizations too.
 Especially when dealing with big and intricate structures.